 There are three basic types of mouthguards.
-While all have the same basic idea – to protect your teeth – there are some differences between them that you should understand.
+While they all have the same basic idea – to protect your teeth – there are some differences between them that you should understand.

-When you receive your mouthguard(s), you should be sure to check their fit.
+When you receive your mouthguard(s), be sure to check their fit.
 A mouthguard should be placed easily, be comfortable to wear, and shouldn’t restrict your breathing or speech.
 In addition, mouthguards should be tear-resistant, easy to clean and durable.

 A tooth cleaning is broken down by dental hygienists into six different parts.
 We’ll discuss each and give a brief description of what they include.

 A Physical Exam – Before your hygienist starts to do anything to your teeth, they conduct a physical exam.
 They use a small mirror to look for any immediate issues.
 This includes gingivitis, significant plaque buildup, and noticeable tooth loss or damage.

 Remove Tartar and Plaque – Your hygienist will then use the small mirror and a scraper tool (scaler) in order to remove some of the loose buildups of tartar and plaque.
 You’ll generally hear the scraping sound, but this is not an uncomfortable process.
 The more accumulation that is on your teeth, the longer this process may take.